digdir/designsystemet/README.md

 ## Publishing NPM packages 🚀

-This is documentation for releasing new versions of the NPM packages.
-You need to have an NPM account that is connected to the Digdir organisation on NPM to be able to release.
+The following documentation outlines the process for releasing new versions of the NPM packages.
+Please note that in order to release, you must have an NPM account that is connected to the Digdir organization on NPM.
 Make sure you are in the `main` branch before proceeding further.
 Publishing from other branches may lead to issues with the changelog.

 ### 1. Build distribution files